 It’s no secret around here that I’m a big fan of setting goals.

 It’s a concept that many people often associate with their jobs.
-My husband recently shared with me the goals he was setting for work next year, which mostly related to business growth.
+My husband shares with me the business goals he sets for work each year.

 But what about for your personal life?
 Is it worth it to set goals for just…yourself?
 And your family?

 And furthermore, how does one go about that, exactly?

 I’ve been setting personal goals for myself for several years now, and I’ve tried quite a few tools.
 One of the most unique ones is a workbook called PowerSheets.

 Disclosure: this post may contain affiliate links, which won’t change your price but will share some commission.
 See here for more information.

 PowerSheets are a collection of goal-setting pages in a beautiful workbook.
 I like to think of them as having a paper life coach.
 They help you think through your priorities, get a vision and make goals, and then work towards them in practical steps.

 Here’s how the Cultivate What Matters shop describes its popular product:

 Thousands of women all over the world have made their goals happen with PowerSheets.
 Created by Lara Casey, best-selling author of Make It Happen and Cultivate: A Grace-Filled Guide to Growing an Intentional Life.